mattkelly/workshop-rs/src/generics/removing_duplication_3.md

 }
 ```

 Not great!
-It _feels_ like were duplicating code again!
+It _feels_ like we're duplicating code again!